patcg/docs-and-reports/design-dimensions/Dimensions-with-General-Agreement.md

 - It may be possible to measure joined events across different applications on a single device
 - It may be possible to measure joined events across applications on different devices, owned or used by the same person

 Note: the precise details of _how_ these events are joined and measured needs to be separately agreed upon.
-The current consensus only documents an agreement that joins across computing environments are not inherently disallowed.
+The current consensus documents an agreement that the group is open to designs that support joins across environments.